WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod03/0301-Domain and trust management in AD DS.md

 30. Sign out of TREY-DC1 and then sign back in to **TREY-DC1** as **TreyResearch\\Abbi** with the password **Pa55w.rd**.

-31. Select **Start**, enter **\\\\LON-SVR2.Contoso.com\\IT-Data**, and then press Enter.
+31. Select **Start**, enter **\\\\LON-SVR2.Contoso.com\\IT-Data**, and then select Enter.
 The folder opens.
 32. Sign out of TREY-DC1.

-**Results:** After completing this exercise, you will have successfully implemented forest trusts.
+**Results:** After completing this exercise, you'll have successfully implemented forest trusts.

 ## Exercise 2: Implement child domains in AD DS

 ### Scenario

 Contoso Corporation has decided to deploy a new child domain in the Contoso.com forest for the North American region.
-The first domain controller will deploy in Toronto, and the domain name will be Na.Contoso.com.
-You need to configure and install the new domain controller.
+The first DC will deploy in Toronto, and the domain name will be Na.Contoso.com.
+You need to configure and install the new DC.

 The main tasks for this exercise are as follows:

-1. Install a domain controller in a child domain.
+1. Install a DC in a child domain.

 2. Verify the default trust configuration.